szalapski/BlazorRerenderReducers/Sz.BlazorRerenderReducers/Shared/README.md

     ```c#
     @inherit DisplayHashRerenderComponentBase
     ```

+   If any such component already has an override for OnAfterRender, ensure it calls the method it is overriding on the base, as one might for any overridden method:
+    ```c#
+    protected override void OnAfterRender(bool firstRender)
+    {
+        base.OnAfterRender(firstRender);
+        // ...any other calls you might have
+    }
+    ```

 2. Override the abstract method `GetDisplayHash` to return a string that represents *all* the displayed state of the component.
 That is, it should return a different value when any displayable state changes, and the same value when no visible change happens.